 3. You’ll have more energy to chase after your kids: Kids have more energy than the Energizer bunny- they keep going and going and going.
 With today’s hectic lifestyles, your energy is more than likely to be going, going, GONE.
 Strength training increases circulation and aids in blood oxygen production, which can give you that boost of energy you need to keep up with your little ones.

-4. Look better in a bikini: There are many brands of bathing suits on the market that claim to enhance your figure by lifting your bottom, cinching your waist and boosting your bosom.
-However, some of these look like they came straight out of the 20’s, covering everything but your ankles.
-To look sexy at the beach, a bikini is the way to go.
+4. Look better in a bikini: There are many brands of bathing suits on the market that claim to enhance your figure by lifting your bottom, cinching your waist, and boosting your bosom.
+However, some of these look like they came straight out of the ’20s, covering everything but your ankles.
+To look sexy at the beach, a bikini is a way to go.
 The sad truth is, not everyone has a ‘bikini bottom’.
 By performing strength training exercises such as weighted squats and lunges, you can tone up your ‘assets’ and rock that bikini!

 5. Your clothes will fit better: When an unfit body is covered by lumps and bumps of excess fat, your clothes will bulge and have lumps also.
 Strength training will tone your muscles and burn excess fat to provide you with a sleek, trim figure that you can accent, not try to hide, with clothing.

 6. You will build stronger bones: A study published by the National Institute of Arthritis shows that strength training builds stronger bones.
 When muscles are engaged and putting pressure on bones, it stimulates them to grow and strengthen the existing tissue.

 7. Your heart will be stronger and healthier: A study published by the US National Library of Medicine shows by incorporating strength training into your exercise routine, you can strengthen your heart and cut your risk of developing heart disease.